-Now the evolution to and introduction of in particular Delta-T (differential temperature sensing) ECM Circulators projects hydronic distribution management to an entirely new level.
-Additionally, the inherent integral instrumentation features and operational data display of delta-t circulators also provide us with finite attribute identification and application control.
+The introduction of Delta-T (differential temperature sensing) ECM Circulators has now projected hydronic distribution management to an entirely new level of sophistication.
+Embedded control instrumentation features and operational data display of delta-t circulators provide us with finite attribute identification and application control.

-The focus of our work has been to optimize the innate, but hidden contribution of natural gravity convection as both a distribution energy saver and a selective fail-mode feature in hydronic heating.
-As such the Delta-T ECM Circulator has been the crucial tool in the development of our “Neo-Gravity Delta-T ECM Hydronic (FHW) Heating Appliance™” (U.S. Patent 10,690,356, Canada to follow).
+The focus of our work has been to optimize that innate, suppressed contribution of natural gravity convection as both a distribution energy saver and a selective fail-mode feature in hydronic heating.
+As such the Delta-T ECM Circulator has been the crucial tool in the development of our “Neo-Gravity Delta-T ECM Hydronic (FHW) Heating Appliance™” (U.S. Patent 10,690,356, Canada Filing 2,964,131).
 We claim optimization of natural gravity convection within our boiler, near-boiler distribution piping with distribution energy requirements using a single, dedicated Delta-T ECM Appliance Circulator.
 Citing an automotive analogy, we refer to it as “putting an Automatic Transmission on a Boiler™”.
 This intelligent, variable speed circulator is effectively a hydronic CVT (Continuously Variable-Speed Transmission) in practice.

-Properly piping a contemporary FHW system using a dedicated “Delta-T Mode” system circulator with complimentary low-energy ball-type zone valves vs. flow-checks yields great results!
-Transpose this onto the old gravity system layout and you functionally emulate its performance as depicted in the following figures.
+Properly piping a contemporary FHW system using a dedicated “Delta-T Moded Circulator” with complimentary low-energy ball-type zone valves yields great results!
+Transposing it onto the old gravity system layout and you functionally emulate its performance as depicted in the following figures.

-A secondary effect of gravity convection seems to be radiation heating profile modification, smoothing demand amplitude variation and increasing comfort.
+A secondary effect of delta-t managed gravity convection is radiation heating profile modification, smoothing demand amplitude variation and increasing comfort.
 Some of the extended fuel savings we observe and the delta-t manufacturer claims seem to be due largely to this radiation profiling effect.
-Another contributor is the lowered system operating temperatures of using a very high mass cast-iron boiler vs. contemporary low-mass units.
+Yet another contributor is the lowered system operating temperatures of using a very high mass cast-iron boiler vs. contemporary low-mass units.
 Burner operation cycles are significantly less frequent than the systems they replace, increasing component lives and lowering maintenance costs.

 A personal cast-iron boiler observation: This author has never replaced a “cold shot” cracked or magnetite impaired cast-iron boiler in over sixty-five years of hydronic and steam installations!
 Perhaps a discussion for another day, but have we also “thrown the baby (cast-iron boiler) out with the bath water” to cite the old adage?
-Commentary in the recent 2019 Annual Boiler Report would seem to support our contention.
+Our commentary on the recent 2019 Annual Boiler Report would seem to support our contention.
 Read our “reading between the lines” blog on this report.

 Finally, the combination of higher boiler thermal mass with enhanced gravity convection extends selective fail-mode heating continuity substantially.
 Recently and four years prior our Beta Site #3 experienced a fail-safe circulator interruption.
 The latter an over-current condition from a voltage surge “fail-safed” its operation.
 In both instances the condition was not discovered for an estimated 2 to 3 days, despite significant heating demand.
 Neither living area heating nor indirect DHW generation were affected.
-Second level heating reduction was eventually noted, as it was prior.
+Second level heating reduction was eventually noted, as prior.
 The customer called and we reset the power switch over the phone to resolve.
-It is also noteworthy that we have had no system related service calls in over forty aggregated-operating-years and 100,000 operating-hours on our multiple Appliance Beta Sites!
+It is also noteworthy that we have had no system related service calls in over fifty (50) aggregated-operating-years and 150,000 operating-hours on our monitored Appliance Beta Sites!

 Perhaps it is time for our engineered “appliance” approach to rein in “The Plumber’s Playground©”.